Rioter who wore ‘Camp Auschwitz’ sweatshirt gets jail term - NewsBreak

 Packer is a self-employed pipe fitter.
 Prosecutors say he has a lengthy criminal record, with approximately 21 convictions, mostly for drunken driving and other motor vehicle violations.

 More than 870 people have been charged with federal crimes for their conduct on Jan.
 6. Approximately 400 of them have pleaded guilty, mostly to misdemeanor offenses.
-Over 250 riot defendants have been sentenced, with roughly half getting terms of imprisonment ranging from seven days to 10 years.
+More than 250 riot defendants have been sentenced, with roughly half getting terms of imprisonment ranging from seven days to 10 years.